-Grade E Grade D Grade C Grade B Grade A A student at this grade typically: A student at this grade typically: A student at this grade typically: A student at this grade typically: A student at this grade typically: demonstrates an elementary knowledge of the interactions within and between agricultural enterprises and systems, outlining some reasons for the use of identified species and breeds in Australian agriculture. demonstrates basic knowledge of the interactions within and between agricultural enterprises and systems, outlining the reasons for the use of identified species and breeds in Australian agriculture. demonstrates sound knowledge of the interactions within and between agricultural enterprises and systems, explaining the reasons for the use of identified species and breeds in Australian agriculture. demonstrates thorough knowledge of agriculture and the interactions within and between agricultural enterprises and systems, analysing the reasons for the use of identified species and breeds in Australian demonstrates extensive knowledge of agriculture and the interactions within and between agricultural enterprises and systems, evaluating the reasons for the use of identified species and breeds in Australian agriculture identifies some local and global interactions within and between the agricultural sector and the Australian economy, culture and society. outlines local and global interactions within and between the agricultural sector and the Australian economy, culture and society. describes the local and global interactions within and between the agricultural sector and the Australian economy, culture and society. agriculture. analyses the local and global interactions within and between the agricultural sector and the Australian assesses the local and global interactions within and between the agricultural sector and the Australian economy, culture and society. with guidance, displays elementary knowledge of, and very limited skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. displays basic knowledge of, and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. displays sound knowledge of, and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. discusses the impact of ethical economy, culture and society. displays thorough knowledge of, and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. displays extensive knowledge of, and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. identifies some impacts of ethical management and marketing practices on productive, profitable and sustainable agriculture outlines the impact of ethical management and marketing practices on productive, profitable and sustainable agriculture. displays basic research skills discusses the impact of ethical management and marketing practices on productive, profitable and sustainable agriculture. displays sound research skills analyses the impact of ethical management and marketing practices on productive, profitable and sustainable agriculture. evaluates the impact of ethical management and marketing practices on productive, profitable and sustainable agriculture. displays highly developed displays very limited research skills and, with guidance, uses communication technologies to investigate, collect, interpret and present simple agricultural data. and uses communication technologies to investigate, collect, interpret and present simple agricultural data. and uses a variety of communication technologies to investigate, collect, analyse and present agricultural data. displays well-developed research skills and uses a variety of communication technologies to effectively investigate, collect, analyse and present agricultural data. research skills and independently uses a variety of communication technologies to effectively investigate, collect, analyse and present agricultural data.
+Grade E Grade D Grade C Grade B Grade A A student at this grade typically: A student at this grade typically: A student at this grade typically: A student at this grade typically: A student at this grade typically: demonstrates an elementary knowledge of the interactions within and between agricultural enterprises and systems, outlining some reasons for the use of identified species and breeds in Australian agriculture. □ demonstrates basic knowledge of the interactions within and between agricultural enterprises and systems, outlining the reasons for the use of identified species and breeds in Australian agriculture. □ demonstrates sound knowledge of the interactions within and between agricultural enterprises and systems, explaining the reasons for the use of identified species and breeds in Australian agriculture. □ describes the local and global demonstrates thorough knowledge of agriculture and the interactions within and between agricultural enterprises and systems, analysing the reasons for the use of identified species and breeds in Australian demonstrates extensive knowledge of agriculture and the interactions within and between agricultural enterprises and systems, evaluating the reasons for the use of identified species and breeds in Australian agriculture identifies some local and global interactions within and between the agricultural sector and the Australian economy, culture and society. outlines local and global interactions within and between the agricultural sector and the Australian economy, culture and society. interactions within and between the agricultural sector and the Australian economy, culture and society. displays sound knowledge of, agriculture. analyses the local and global interactions within and between the agricultural sector and the Australian economy, assesses the local and global interactions within and between the agricultural sector and the Australian economy, culture and society. with guidance, displays elementary knowledge of, and very limited skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. □ displays basic knowledge of, and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. □ outlines the impact of ethical and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. discusses the impact of ethical management and marketing culture and society. displays thorough knowledge of, and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. □ displays extensive knowledge of, and skills in, investigating and implementing effective and responsible agricultural production systems, and in applying safe, hygienic practices and animal welfare guidelines. □ evaluates the impact of ethical □ identifies some impacts of ethical management and marketing practices on productive, profitable and sustainable agriculture management and marketing practices on productive, profitable and sustainable agriculture. practices on productive, profitable and sustainable agriculture. displays sound research skills and uses a variety of analyses the impact of ethical management and marketing practices on productive, profitable and sustainable agriculture. management and marketing practices on productive, profitable and sustainable agriculture. □ displays highly developed displays very limited research skills and, with guidance, uses communication technologies to investigate, collect, interpret and present simple agricultural data. and uses communication technologies to investigate, collect, interpret and present simple agricultural data. communication technologies to investigate, collect, analyse and present agricultural data. ☐ displays well-developed research skills and uses a variety of communication technologies to effectively investigate, collect, analyse and present agricultural data. research skills and independently uses a variety of communication technologies to effectively investigate, collect, analyse and present agricultural data.